 My Leah got a gift card for her birthday and bought herself a mermaid tail blanket.
 She loves it so much!
 Unfortunately the fabric it’s made of frayed very easily, so now it’s basically falling apart.
 I keep trying to sew the thing, but it’s no use.
 It doesn’t help that she puts her feet in the fin and walks around in it.
 Haha!
 Since she needs a new one, I decided to make a no-sew fleece mermaid tail blanket pattern.
 Now you can make a DIY mermaid tail blanket, even if you don’t know how to sew.
+Also take a look at these other easy homemade blanket tutorials.

 If you’ve never made a blanket like this, take a look at my post on how to make a no-sew fleece blanket with a braided edge.
 There’s a great video that will show you how to do the braiding part.
 This tutorial is for a child-size mermaid tail blanket, but you can change the length and width of the waist to make it bigger.